tomburn/RR3_MSU_Capstone_2021/README.md

 # RR3
 Code for Robot Rodeo 3 Capstone Project

+This code was developed by a series of copy paste commands from examples posted elsewhere.
+Appropriate citations will be added

 If the code is a stand-alone void or other unique section, just save it as a separate file in the repository